baltricks/my-ml-learning-blog/_posts/2020-12-20-when-my-ml-starts.md

 - jargon: **architecture**, **parameters**, **labels**, **epoch**, **metric**, **loss**, **overfitting**, **hyperparameters**, ...
 - a first use of a convolutional neural network (**CNN**)
 - the use of **pretrained models** (and **fine-tuning**)
-- image recognition also useful for non-image tasks (for example spectograms for sound issues)
+- image recognition usable for non-image tasks (for example spectograms for sound issues)